kbessonov1984/nf-MIA-workflow/README.md

 2. Define OUT-Group represented by the remainder GISAID data randomly sampled with sample size equal to IN-Group.
 3. Encode each sample group membership as either 1 or 0 depending on whether the sample is part of the IN or OUT Group (1 or 0, respectively).
 The group membership defines the response variable Y
 3. The predictors (X) are defined as the IN-Group mutations/SNVs that are found at least in the 10% of the IN-Group samples.
 The mutation presence/absence encoded as 0 and 1 for each sample, respectively.
-4. Fit univariate logistic regression model for each mutation and extract the t-test statistic values corresponding to each beta coefficient (Tobs)
+4. Fit univariate logistic regression model for each mutation and extract the beta coefficient t-test statistic values (Tobs).
+Alternatively, for multivariate context considering ALL IN-Group mutations in a single model, fit LASSO model and extract beta coefficient z-score statistics (Tobs).
-5. Permute the Y variable (but not X) and re-fit the same logistic regression model on permuted data.
+5. Permute the Y variable (but not X) and re-fit the same regression model on permuted data.
 We collect the t-test statistic values (Tpermut).
 6. After B number of permutations, we obtain an empirical distribution of the Tpermut values and calculate FWER adjusted p-values using the step-down maxT algorithm for each mutation.
 The adjusted p-values for the maxT procedure is discussed on p.
 50 and 114 of Westfall & Young (1993) [1].

 # Install

-Install NextFlow pipeline manager natively (not as conda environment) by running `curl -s https://get.nextflow.io | bash` in the destination folder.
+Install NextFlow pipeline manager natively (not as a conda environment) by running `curl -s https://get.nextflow.io | bash` in the destination folder.
 A binary file `nextflow` will be created.
 In addition, install conda if the pipeline will run under conda environment (recommended).

 # Requirements